KlemenVovk/ids-tutoring/docs/session1.md

 - repository - like a folder with your code.
 It stores everything along with the changes of every file.
 This is why you can look at the history of every file and who changed what and when.
 - remote - the remote server where your code is pushed (stored)
 - commit - a snapshot of the current state of your project.
 This allows you to save your current work.
-- branch - when you want to add a new feature or fix something, you tipically create a copy of the current state of the re1pository (copy of the main/master branch) and fix it there, once you are sure the new functionality or the fix works, you merge that into the master branch.
+- branch - when you want to add a new feature or fix something, you typically create a copy of the current state of the repository (copy of the main/master branch) and fix it there, once you are sure the new functionality or the fix works, you merge that into the master branch.
 This means that if halfway through adding a feature, the client decides to ditch it, you can just delete the branch for the feature and be back on track. **The goal is for the master branch to always have a working copy of your project.
 Other branches can contain work that can't be deployed yet.**
 - checkout - git terminology for switching between branches
 - .gitignore - a special text file that defines which files git won't track.
 For example if your data is 3GB of videos, you don't want to track those files and later push them to Github.
 The same goes for files containing sensitive information like API keys and passwords.
 So if you have a folder `data` that holds images you use to train models, than `data` should be in .gitignore